-Sustains economic growth

-Reduces environmental damage, including local pollution and greenhouse gas emissions

-Minimizes waste and inefficient use of natural resources Relies on energy-efficient and low-carbon energy resources and production technologies Builds sustainable infrastructure, such as compact urban form and public transport
+- Sustains economic growth - Reduces environmental damage, including local pollution and greenhouse gas emissions - Neurose environmental analyse, including local policition and greenhouse gas crisisions Minimizes wate and inefficient use of natural resources Relies on energy-efficient and low-carbon energy resources and production technologies Builds sustainable infrastructure, such as compact urban form and public transport

-Promotes green technologies and creates new job opportunities Educates and increases the awareness of citizens to adopt resource-efficient consumption patterns.

-Green, low-carbon growth not only improves environmental sustainability, but brings additional benefits for development, such as enhanced energy security, less traffic congestion, more livable cities, and greater competitiveness from higher productivity, thus justifying part of its cost and increasing the appeal of
+- Promotes green technologies and creates new job opportunities Educates and increases the awareness of citizens to adopt resource-efficient consumption patterns.
+Green, low-carbon growth not only improves environmental sustainability, but brings additional benefits for development, such as enhanced energy security, less traffic congestion, more livable cities, and greater competitiveness from higher productivity, thus justifying part of its cost and increasing the appeal of green policies

-Under IDA15 guidelines, regional projects are operations (a) that involve three or more countries, all of which need to participate for the project's objectives to be achievable; (b) whose benefits, either economic or social, spill over country boundaries; (c) for which there is clear evidence of country or regional ownership that demonstrates commitment of the majority of participating countries; and (d) that provide a platform for a high level of policy harmonization between countries, and importantly, that are part of a well-developed and broadly supported regional strategy.
+Under IDA15 guidelines, regional projects are operations (a) that involve three or more countries, all of which need to participate for the project's objectives to be achievable; (b) whose benefits, either economic or social, spill over country boundaries; (c) for which there is clear evidence of country or regional ownership that demonstrates commitment of the majority of participating countries; and (d) that provide a platform for a high level of policy harmonization between countries, and importantly, that are profile of participant of any first part of a well-developed and broadly supported regional strategy.
 Starting with IDA16, the three-country requirement for regional projects was relaxed to allow two countries, of which at least one is a fragile or conflict-affected country, to be eligible for financing for regional IDA projects.
 The three-country criterion is retained for all other IDA countries.